 - Networks: The connections between all the moving parts

-It’s important to have a clear idea of your requirements and goals for each of these components before you move on to the next step.
-If you try to design a cloud enablement strategy without a picture of what you require, you’ll end up with a patchwork solution that doesn’t work as efficiently as it could, rather than a cloud solution designed specifically to meet your needs.
+It’s essential to have a clear idea of your requirements and goals for each component before you move on to the next step.
+Suppose you design a cloud enablement strategy without a picture of your requirements.
+In that case, you’ll end up with a patchwork solution that doesn’t work as efficiently as possible rather than a cloud solution designed specifically to meet your needs.

 3. Select a Cloud Environment

-There are a few different types of cloud from which to choose and you’ll need to understand the differences, benefits, and drawbacks of each to ensure you select the right one for your needs.
+There are a few different types of cloud from which to choose, and you’ll need to understand the differences, benefits, and drawbacks to ensure you select the right one for your needs.

 Public Cloud: Owned and operated by a third-party cloud provider and used by multiple tenants